"How can I improve engagement in my community?" is one of the most common questions we get asked at Hivebrite.

-At Hivebrite we recommend our clients create a welcome page for their community.
+At Hivebrite, we recommend our clients create a welcome page for their community.
 This page outlines the community's vision and how members can participate to get the most value out of the community.
-Hivebrite client, Harvard Business School has a great welcome page that states the community’s mission and the benefits of the community.
-This type of page is great for newcomers and serves as a handy reminder for older users!
+Hivebrite client Harvard Business School has a great welcome page that states the community's mission and community benefits.
+This type of page is excellent for newcomers and serves as a handy reminder for older users!

 You also need to remind members to return to your community and contribute.
 Ask your members what kind of notifications they want to receive.
 Do they want to be alerted as soon as tickets for your latest event go on sale?
 Would they like to be notified as soon as a job in their area of expertise is posted?
 Perhaps they want to receive a notification each time there is a new blog article.

-By keeping members updated on the content that matters most to them they are more likely to log into the community and engage.
+Keeping members updated on the content that matters most to them will encourage logging into the community and engaging.